Announcement of a special appearance by Miguel Díaz-Canel: What is expected?

 Contacts with Washington: Dialogue without reforms

-"We are not ready to discuss our constitutional system, just as we assume that the United States is not ready to discuss its constitutional system, its political system, or its economic reality," stated Fernández de Cossío, dismissing any political openness as part of the conversations.
+"We are not ready to discuss our constitutional system, just as we assume that the United States is not ready to discuss its constitutional system, political system, or economic reality," stated Fernández de Cossío, dismissing any political openness as part of the conversations.

 "Reorganization" under the threat of collapse